Trupanion vs. VPI/Nationwide

 What’s more, VPI/Nationwide has a one-size-fits-all “bundle” of preventive care services that may or may not include the best care options for a specific pet.
 Why pay year after year for a microchip, when your pet only needs it one time?

-When you adopt a pet from a shelter or breeder, you already know there will be some expenses—regular checkups, vaccines, and flea control.
+If you think about it another way, when you adopt a pet from a shelter or breeder, you already know there will be some expenses—regular checkups, vaccines, and flea control.

 Whole Pet with Wellness